Veljko Lalich: Biography

 By 1958, according to Lalich: "There were more students enrolled in the Russian course than any other language courses the university offered except French and English".
 Many students that enrolled aspired to make a career in the foreign service.

 The University of Montreal was the only university in Canada where students can enroll after high school graduation and pursue studies of Slavic language and culture through to a Ph.D.

-Lalich was a member of the internationally known Canadian Association of Slavists.The association included many Canadian and contributing foreign professors, including Watson Kirkconnell, professors Daniel Dorotich, Sava Bosnitch, Miloš Mladenović, Ivan Avakumović, Mateja Matejić, Branko Mikasinovich, Traian Stoianovich, George Vid Tomashevich, Michael Boro Petrovich, Milorad M. Drachkovitch, Božidar Ferjančić, Djoko Slijepčević, Lazo M. Kostić, and others.
+Lalich was a member of the internationally known Canadian Association of Slavists.